 with Shining Stars Support Services

-Our students have the luxury of accessing a neighbourhood park, recreational facility or receive respite support in their home or at our center.
+Shining Stars is pleased to offer exceptional instructional and behavioural support to students.
+A student may have difficulty grasping a subject-based concept or skill and one of our well-versed Instructor Therapists will be happy to help your child master the skill or concept they are having difficulty with.
+In addition, Shining Stars provides respite support to students in their home or at our center.
 Our students are paired with a well-versed ABA Therapist that will provide care, support and learning to your child.
-While being cared for by our exceptional ABA Therapists, our students learn to express needs and wants, communicate preferences, organize themselves in time and space, develop trust and rapport with adult and respond to adult directives all while having fun!Read More
+While being cared for by our exceptional Instructor Therapists, our students learn to express needs and wants, communicate preferences, organize themselves in time and space, develop trust and rapport with adult and respond to adult directives all while having fun!Read More

-Our ABA program runs each Saturday from 10:30-4:00, Tuesdays and Thursdays from 4:30-8:30 and more frequently in July and August.
+Our ABA program runs each Saturday from 9:00-4:00, Tuesdays and Thursdays from 4:30-8:30.
 Our students engage in the four learning domains - group and communal activities, 1:1 teaching, independent activities and exploratory play and self-regulation.
 Contact us to find out more about centre-based programming or to arrange a visit.
-Occupational Therapy is also available for our students.
-Speech and Language Therapy will be made available to families soon.
+Occupational and Speech-Language Therapy is also available for our students.
 Shining Stars is now accepting families transitioning to the OAP.
 Contact us for more informationRead More

 Using the Assessment of Basic Language and Learning, Shining Stars derives information about a student's strengths, needs and areas for improvement.
 With that in mind, our students work on developing and mastering the skills as outlined in their Individual Behavioral Plan.
 Once an Individual Behavioural Plan is developed and overseen by our Board Certified Behaviour Analyst, Kay Narula, an Instructor Therapist will deliver a fulsome instructional and behavioural program meeting the developmental needs of your son or daughter.Read More